 Another island composing Masbate Province is Burias Island.
 Though Masbate Island is more developed that Burias, this island excels more when it comes to unspoiled beaches and smaller islands.
 A must-do while in Burias is to visit its sister islands, like the sandbar of Tinalisayan, the turtle reserve of Sombrero Island and the outstanding rock formations in Animasola Island.
 In the town of San Pascual is a family where 80,000 swiftlet birds form a colony in their residence.
 Visitors can enjoy freshly cooked birds nest soup here.
 With no tourist infrastructures, Burias Island only relies on its natural wonders to lure visitors to its virgin coasts.

 Completing the province is the island of Ticao.
 Just like Burias, there are only limited tourist establishments, save for budget accommodations and diners.
 However, Ticao is home to Manta Bowl, where divers can freely swim with Manta Rays.
 This is the reason why international divers flock to Ticao, to experience this one-of-a-kind dive.
 In Ticao, whale sharks as well as sharks can be spotted.
-The island is also home to secluded beaches, Halea National Park, and the famous Catandayagan Falls.
+This Masbate tourist spot is also home to secluded beaches, Halea National Park, and the famous Catandayagan Falls.

-9. Have the best adventure at Halea National Park
+9. Have the best adventure at Halea Nature Park

 10. Be amazed by Catandayagan Falls

 Falls naturally attract travelers with their cold water, giving the perfect remedy to the humid weather in the Philippines.
 But Masbate’s Catandayagan Falls in the Philippines is far more unique, as this 60-foot (18 meter) falls pours its water into the sea.
-The contrasting and unlikely sight make it one of the most dramatic scenes in Masbate.
+The contrasting and unlikely sight make it one of the most dramatic scenes out of all Masbate tourist attractions.
 Swim around the falls or be brave enough to check out the cave beside it.